julianpoy/RecipeSage-selfhost/README.md

 **Important upgrade notes:**
 (none of this applies to new users, only those with existing data)

-The new docker-compose.yml no longer uses minio, and instead writes directly to the local filesystem.
+The new docker compose.yml no longer uses minio, and instead writes directly to the local filesystem.
-You'll need to keep your minio instance from the [old Dockerfile](https://github.com/julianpoy/RecipeSage-selfhost/blob/13dd943fb1c9a9d0d74cb1af21ef40bd585e2033/docker-compose.yml#L100-L108) along with it's [volume definition](https://github.com/julianpoy/RecipeSage-selfhost/blob/main/docker-compose.yml#L126-L127).
+You'll need to keep your minio instance from the [old Dockerfile](https://github.com/julianpoy/RecipeSage-selfhost/blob/13dd943fb1c9a9d0d74cb1af21ef40bd585e2033/docker compose.yml#L100-L108) along with it's [volume definition](https://github.com/julianpoy/RecipeSage-selfhost/blob/main/docker compose.yml#L126-L127).

 ### v1.2.0